 Harness and drays are made to specification - the handmade collars are specific to each horse, and their harness is fully adjustable.
 We have five drays - two for everyday work and three that are used solely for shows and public relations events, one of which is a 1903 model that has been beautifully restored, and a modern dray which can be used with a single horse.

 Did you know?
 A Shire can pull double their own body weight

 When travelling outside of the Devizes area, and throughout our estate, the Shires are transported in a large articulated trailer, which can take a dray, the horses and all their harness, plus has living and sleeping accommodation for the horsemen when overnight stays are required.

 Although they are essentially working horses, they also make promotional visits to many of our pubs and take part in county shows and other public events throughout the summer months, winning many prizes for their immaculate turnout, grooming and show discipline.

 Did you know?
-A set of shoes lasts about four weeks and a mobile farrier visits regularly to hot show them wtih a mobile forge
+A set of shoes lasts about four weeks and a mobile farrier visits regularly to hot show them with a mobile forge

-The dedication of our Head Horseman Martin Whittle and Horseman Callum Whittle, who care for these gentle giants, is a major factor in their success.
+The dedication of Horseman Martin Whittle and Horseman Callum Whittle, who care for these gentle giants, is a major factor in their success.